 The world looks like a rational place, everything functioning according to immutable universal principles, economies growing and people thriving as they experience lives of increasing abundance…until you bring in the twin notions of Justice and Equality.
 That’s where it all begins to unravel.

-Take for example the debate about taxes, i.e. the one where people debate whether it’s rational to impose a financial penalty on hard-working folks in order to take a huge chunk of their wages and redistribute that money to better uses.
-Here’s the rational approach:
+Take for example the debate about taxes, i.e. the debate concerning whether it’s rational to impose a financial penalty on hard-working folk in order to redistribute their income to better uses.
+Here’s one approach:

-Ok, it sounds dumb to have penalties on work.
+From that perspective, it definitely sounds dumb to have penalties on work.
 People should get to keep all the money they earn, except for maybe a small fixed levy deducted to finance roads, bridges and, conceivably, drainage systems.
 If there’s a penalty on work, people might decide not to bother, and just stay home waiting to be supported by…the taxpayers.
 Less productivity, less wealth to go round, less economic growth.
 So far this all makes sense.

 Immediately the picture looks completely different.
-Let’s face it, there are many poor and hungry people out there who would either have to go out to work themselves and root for their own food [Editor: you don’t say!] or rely on private charity, or just die of starvation.
+First, there are many poor and hungry people out there who would either have to go out to work themselves and root for their own food or rely on private charity, or just die of starvation.
 That’s obviously not acceptable.
-There are also many people out there with less stuff than other people, a dastardly phenomenon known as wealth inequality which is obviously not acceptable.
-With Justice and Equality, we can take money from those who are earning it, and use it to feed the hungry (Justice) and make sure that everyone has the same amount of stuff (Equality).
+Second, there are also many people out there with less stuff than other people, a dastardly phenomenon known as wealth inequality which is obviously not acceptable.
+Justice and Equality are tools that allow us to take money from those who are earning it, and use it to feed the hungry (Justice) and make sure that everyone has the same amount of stuff (Equality).